stripe-archive/jquery.payment/README.md

 A general purpose library for building credit card forms, validating inputs and formatting numbers.

-For example, you can make a input act like a credit card field (with number formatting, and length restriction):
+For example, you can make a input act like a credit card field (with number formatting and length restriction):

 ``` javascript
 $('input.cc-num').payment('formatCardNumber');
 ```

-Then, when say the payment form is submitted, you can validate the card number on the client-side like so:
+Then, when the payment form is submitted, you can validate the card number on the client-side like so:

 ``` javascript
 var valid = $.payment.validateCardNumber($('input.cc-num').val());